IgorTodorovskiIBM/blog/_posts/2024-01-19-zoslib-library.md

     - Porting
 ---

 > Ever tried porting your favorite Linux tool on z/OS?
-As we'll see, it's not as simple as grabbing the source and building it on z/OS.
+As we'll see, it's not as simple as grabbing the source and building it on z/OS!

-Porting open source tools to z/OS is exactly what I do as an active contributor to the [z/OS Open Tools](https://github.com/ZOSOpenTools) Github organization.
+Porting open source tools to z/OS is what I do as an active contributor to the [z/OS Open Tools](https://github.com/ZOSOpenTools) Github organization and it can be challenging!
 Porting software to z/OS can be challenging due to the various differences between Linux systems and z/OS, including:
 * C runtime differences ([GNU C Library (Glibc)](https://www.gnu.org/software/libc/) vs [z/OS C Runtime Library](https://www.ibm.com/docs/en/zos/3.1.0?topic=cc-zos-runtime-library-reference))
 * file system differences (z/OS UNIX/datasets on z/OS)
 * endianness differences